EZecarias/ansipull/README.md

 # Ansipull

-An Anisible-pull implementation for my Linux laptop/desktop and homelab servers; automated installation of apps and configuration of system preferences.
-Base-role playbook creates a user/Cronjob on target machine to track this github repo and automatically repull/rerun config on any committed changes.
+An Anisible-pull implementation for my Linux laptop/desktop homelab servers; automated installation of apps and configuration of system preferences.
+An ansible user/Cronjob is created on all target machines to track this github repo and automatically pull/run config after any committed changes.

 Adapted from a fork of https://github.com/LearnLinuxTV/personal_ansible_desktop_configs.

 # Repository's structure:
 - **roles/**: Directory of repo's system of nested or divergent host/device roles.
   - **pve/**: Role unique to proxmox
-  - **base/**: Role shared to following hosts
+  - **base/**: Role shared with the below hosts
-    - **server/**: Role unique to servers
+    - **server/**: Role for my servers
-    - **workstation/**: Role unique to workstations
+    - **workstation/**: Role unique to my workstations

 - **ansible.cfg**: Default configuration settings file (inventory file name, log path)